danschmidtke/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I am a Research Associate in the [Centre for Advanced Research in Experimental and Applied Linguistics (ARiEAL)](https://arieal.mcmaster.ca/) at McMaster University.
-A psycholinguist by training, I am interested in the language and reading development of English language learners in higher education.
+I am a psycholinguist interested in the language and reading development of English language learners in higher education.
 You can find my latest published work [below]({{<ref"https://www.danschmidtke.com/#publications">}}).